pgb6/Twitter-Data-Scraper/README.md

 ## Using Docker
 Make sure Docker is installed on your system! https://docs.docker.com/get-docker/
-1. Navigate to the Docker folder (provided with this README) in the command line
+1. Navigate to the Docker folder in the command line
 2. Build the docker image with:
 	```bash
 	docker build -t <desired image name>